-- Minimize cost for office space leased by DRES for Executive Branch state agencies. - " Provide a cost effective and efficient graphic design and communication services with a focus on quality customer service.
+- ♦ Maintenance cost per vehicle, as maintained by the Office of Fleet Management Services - " Provide a cost effective and efficient graphic design and communication services with a focus on quality customer service.
 Description

 This objective measures the level of customer satisfaction achieved by the Office of Graphics.